JeffreyYou/Fast-Realibal-FTP/README.md

 client.cpp:

-- Description: The client that sends the file
+- Description: The client that establish connection with server and sends the file.

 - Compile: `g++ -std=c++11 -g -pthread ftp_Client.cpp -o client`